What is Big Data Hadoop

 The third hurdle was acquiring and processing data more quickly:

-To fix it, we must shift processing to data rather than data to processing.
+We must shift processing to data rather than data to processing to fix it.
 What does this imply?
-Rather than transferring data to the master node and processing it, the processing logic is supplied to the numerous slave nodes in MapReduce, and then data is processed in parallel across the slave nodes.
+Rather than transferring data to the master node and processing it, the processing logic is supplied to the numerous slave nodes in MapReduce.
+Then data is processed in parallel across the slave nodes.
 The findings are then forwarded to the master node, where they are blended, and the response is sent to the client.

 We have ResourceManager and NodeManager in the YARN architecture.
 NameNode and ResourceManager may or may not be installed on the same computer.
 However, NodeManagers should be installed on the same computer as DataNodes.
 YARN allocates resources and schedules tasks to complete all of your processing duties.

-ResourceManager is a master node once again.
+Once again, ResourceManager is a master node.
 It accepts processing requests and forwards the relevant bits to the appropriate NodeManagers, where the actual processing takes place.
 Every DataNode has a NodeManager installed.
-It is in charge of completing the job on each and every DataNode.
+It is in charge of completing the job on each data node.

 Hadoop is used for the following: